 About the OAHI

 Through education and advocacy the Ontario Association of Home Inspectors cultivates a thriving home inspection industry based on the highest standards of professional development and ethical standards.
-In doing so, OAHI cultivates respect from other professionals, consumers and the government.
+In doing so, OAHI cultivates the ‘gold standard’ for home inspectors among consumers and the government.
 OAHI is the only provincially recognized body of home inspectors by The Ontario Association of Home Inspectors Act, 1994.
+OAHI is a not-for-profit association.

 OAHI member inspectors see homes differently.